Logiqx/gps-details/docs/devices/coros/firmware/README.md

 Several COROS firmware releases during 2024 have been problematic for the speedsurfing community.
 This page captures the various issues, listing the 2024 firmware releases in reverse-chronological order.

+Current status:

-Owners of an APEX Pro or VERTIX with firmware 3.050x.0 (released Aug 2024) are encouraged to [downgrade](downgrade.md) to 3.0309.0.
+- Owners of an APEX Pro or VERTIX with firmware 3.0508.0 (released Aug 2024) are encouraged to [downgrade](downgrade.md) to 3.0309.0.
+- Owners of the APEX 2 and APEX 2 Pro are advised to upgrade to firmware 3.0708.0
+- Owners of a VERTIX 2 or 2S are advised to avoid the firmware 3.04xx.0, 3.05xx.0, and 3.0708.0.

 Prior to reviewing the details on this page it is advisable to read the article about [sampling rates and aliasing](../../../general/aliasing/README.md).
 It would also be beneficial to read the [article](../windsurfing/README.md) comparing the windsurfing and speedsurfing activities on COROS watches.